vzaigrin/AtlasJSON/README.md

 Tested on Basic search.

-At this time save to Excel only fixed fields (will be corrected in the future).
+Entities fields to extract should be provided in the configuration file in YAML format.